oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/1-deploying-verrazzano-on-oke.md

 [Grafana]: https://blogs.oracle.com/oracle-systems/post/oracle-pca-x9-2-monitoring-and-alerting-with-grafana

 You may have been following Oracle's open-source development of Verrazzano and were curious to know what it was about.
 Technically speaking, [Verrazzano](https://verrazzano.io/) is an "end-to-end container platform to deploy cloud native and traditional applications in multi-cloud and hybrid environments."
-If that’s a lot to take in, it’s because Verrazzano, (v8o for short) packs in a lot!
+If that’s a lot to take in, it’s because Verrazzano, (v8o for short) packs a lot in!
 But in essence, Verrazzano is a bridge between on-premises and the cloud, enabling you to deploy your container applications to any of the Kubernetes clusters where Verrazzano is installed.

-In this first part of the series, we'll cover the single-cluster deployment of Verrazzano on the [Oracle Container Engine](https://docs.oracle.com/en-us/iaas/Content/ContEng/home.htm#top) (OKE).
+In this first part of the series, we'll first cover the single-cluster deployment of Verrazzano on the [Oracle Container Engine](https://docs.oracle.com/en-us/iaas/Content/ContEng/home.htm#top) (OKE) and then learn how to deploy an example application and monitor its activity.

 Topics include learning how to:

 - Create a Kubernetes cluster
 - Install the Verrazzano platform operator
-- Install Verrazzano
+- Install and access Verrazzano
-- Access Verrazano

-After this, you'll be able to deploy your application of choice.
+- Deploy, access, and monitor an example application

 For additional information, see: